 The PeerRoleEnum definition is an enumeration with the following two values:

-A value of “RA” implies the <peersWith> element represents an RA->PA relationship with the local NSA in the RA role and the target peer in the PA role (AG or uPA).
+A value of “RA” implies the peersWith element represents an RA->PA relationship with the local NSA in the RA role and the target peer in the PA role (AG or uPA).

-A value of “PA” implies the <peersWith> element represents an RA->PA relationship with the local NSA in the PA role and the target peer in the RA role (AG or uRA).
+A value of “PA” implies the peersWith element represents an RA->PA relationship with the local NSA in the PA role and the target peer in the RA role (AG or uRA).

-Figure 7 below shows a simple example control plane interconnection and their associated <peersWith> elements.
+Figure 7 below shows a simple example Service Plane interconnection and their associated peersWith elements.

-Figure 7 – Example <peersWith> elements.
+Figure 7 – Example peersWith elements.

 In the above example we see a single uRA (uRA1), two aggregator NSA (AG2, and AG3), and one uPA (uPA4).
 The following can be noted from the diagram:

-uRA1 has a single <peersWith> element describing its RA role with AG2.
-AG2 has a similar <peersWith> element describing its PA role with uRA1.
-Based on these two entries we get a single unidirectional link from uRA1 to AG2 when building the control plane graph.
+uRA1 has a single peersWith element describing its RA role with AG2.
+AG2 has a similar peersWith element describing its PA role with uRA1.
+Based on these two entries we get a single unidirectional link from uRA1 to AG2 when building the Service Plane graph.

-uPA4 has a single <peersWith> element describing its PA role with AG3.
-AG3 has a similar <peersWith> element describing its RA role with uPA4.
-Based on these two entries we get a single unidirectional link from AG3 to uPA4 when building the control plane graph.
+uPA4 has a single peersWith element describing its PA role with AG3.
+AG3 has a similar peersWith element describing its RA role with uPA4.
+Based on these two entries we get a single unidirectional link from AG3 to uPA4 when building the Service Plane graph.

-AG2 and AG3 have two additional <peersWith> elements describing their RA and PA roles in the bidirectional peering relationship.
+AG2 and AG3 have two additional peersWith elements describing their RA and PA roles in the bidirectional peering relationship.

-The following additional rules apply to the use of the <peersWith> element:
+The following additional rules apply to the use of the peersWith element:

-Two AG with a bidirectional peering MUST each contain a <peersWith> element to model the bidirectional relationship.
+Two AG with a bidirectional peering MUST each contain a peersWith element to model the bidirectional relationship.
 Unidirectional relationships are allowed between AG.

-A uPA MUST describe any peering relationships with <peerWith> elements with a role set to “PA”.
+A uPA MUST describe any peering relationships with peerWith elements with a role set to “PA”.

-Feature type of AG+uPA has an implicit <peersWith> for itself with an RA->PA relationship from the AG to the uPA.
+Feature type of AG+uPA has an implicit peersWith for itself with an RA->PA relationship from the AG to the uPA.

-Feature type of uRA+AG has an implicit <peersWith> for itself with an RA->PA relationship from the uRA to the AG.
+Feature type of uRA+AG has an implicit peersWith for itself with an RA->PA relationship from the uRA to the AG.

 HolderType